diku-dk/futhark-website/blog/2016-04-15-futhark-and-pyopencl.rst

   [[0i32, 395790i32, 593685i32], [0i32, 0i32, 0i32]]

 Of course, it is not very satisfying to look at fractals as arrays of numerically encoded pixel values.
-Hence, we pass ``--module`` to ``futhark-pyopencl``::
+Hence, we pass ``--library`` to ``futhark-pyopencl``::

-  $ futhark-pyopencl --module mandelbrot.fut
+  $ futhark-pyopencl --library mandelbrot.fut

 This produces a file ``mandelbrot.py`` defining a single Python class ``mandelbrot``, which we can access from ordinary Python code, as